cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/bdossp_sp15/week_plan.rst

 and availability.
 With virtualization technology, cluster computing can be more flexible, effective and cost-efficient in terms of resource utilization.
-There are three basic tutorials this week about deploying a virtual cluster, Hadoop cluster and Mongodb Sharded cluster which give you a chance to gain some experience of how to setup virtual clusters manually and configure software with Cloudmesh software.
+There are three basic tutorials this week about deploying a virtual cluster, Hadoop cluster and MongoDB Sharded cluster which give you a chance to gain some experience of how to setup virtual clusters manually and configure software with Cloudmesh software.